 - A. Pipelines could be small or too light.
 Reducing valves could be too small.
-Pipes and valves being small would accentuate this condition. - B. Inspect seal ring.
-If a deep channel appears on seal ring face, replace or use the opposite side. - C. Frequently noise appears in a faucet or appliance and seems to originate from the reducing valve.
+Pipes and valves being small would accentuate this condition. - B. Frequently noise appears in a faucet or appliance and seems to originate from the reducing valve.
 There is a general tendency to use streamline piping of a relatively small size.
 Velocity is naturally high and noise of fast moving water is not unusual.